 The Doll Factory by Elizabeth Macneil

-From these paragraphs we know the answers to the questions listed above:
+From these paragraphs we know the answers to the questions listed earlier:

 - The beautiful protagonist, Iris, wants to become an artist.